b. 1967, USA

 Kirsten Stolle is a visual artist working in collage, drawing, and installation.
 Her research-based practice is grounded in the investigation of corporate propaganda, environmental politics, and biotechnology.
 Her work examines the global influence of agrichemical and pharmaceutical corporations on our food supply and the effects of long-lasting toxicity on our bodies, ecosystems, and environment.

-Stolle received a BA in Visual Arts from Framingham State University and completed studies at Richmond College (London) and Massachusetts College of Art (Boston, MA).
-Her work is included in the collections of the San Jose Museum of Art, CA, the Minneapolis Institute of Art, MN, and the Crocker Art Museum, CA. She has exhibited at EXPO Chicago 2019; The Mint Museum, NC; Gregg Museum of Art & Design, NC; Fridman Gallery, New York; and Duke University, among others.
-Her work has been featured in Poetry Magazine, Photograph, TOPIC, Made in Mind, and New American Paintings.
-Stolle currently lives and works in North Carolina, USA.
+Stolle has exhibited at EXPO Chicago 2019; The Mint Museum, NC; Gregg Museum of Art & Design, NC; Fridman Gallery, New York; and Duke University, among others, and her work is included in the collections of the San Jose Museum of Art, CA, the Minneapolis Institute of Art, MN, and the Crocker Art Museum, CA. Stolle has been featured in Poetry Magazine, Photograph, TOPIC, Made in Mind, and New American Paintings.